rcrowther/updownrecord/README.rst

 ----------------------
 The code contains extensive notes.
 In short, each download is resolved into a structure something like, for an object, object-as-dict; and for a queryset, list(object-as-dict()).

 Uploads are treated in a similar way.
 This will not work for all data.
 For example, it is unusual to use 'ini' type files for consecutive record storage (this app enables that).
 Or, the SaveRecordView can not handle Microsoft Excel CSV output.
-However, all the handled formats are taxt-based, so they should be easy to edit into a form where they will upload.
+However, all the handled formats are text-based, so should be easy to edit into a form where they will upload.

 Install